 10. Agni (Fire) – Ram (Goat)

-The god of fire, Agni is one of the main deities of Hinduism.
-It presented in every fire that is lit.
+The god of fire, Agni, is one of the main deities of Hinduism.
 God Agni is always seen riding the Ram.
-Agni is shown as riding the Ram and rarely, a chariot pulled by goats.
+Agni is shown riding the Ram and rarely, a chariot pulled by goats.
 Some versions also talk about Agni riding a chariot pulled by horses.
 The Ram signifies power, strength, and vitality.
 The vibrancy of Agni is also reflected in the vehicle he chose for himself, the Ram.

 11. Surya Dev – Seven Horses